 Uneven surfaces like speed bumps, cobblestones, bricks, and gravel are treacherous to cyclists because they are unpredictable.
 Unlike on smooth asphalt roads, the cyclist on uneven surfaces has no idea what type of terrain is coming up next.
 The best technique for avoiding accidents while driving over rough and uneven surfaces is to rise up out of the seat slightly so that your center of gravity is still low, and use your arms and legs as shock absorbers.
 This way, your body will move fluidly while the bike moves up and down.
 If you regularly ride on rough surfaces, you might also want to consider investing in wider tires.

 Most Common Types of Cyclist Injuries

 Any of the above road conditions can cause injury to cyclists.
-Although in most cases we hope that the cyclist merely punctures a tire or breaks a chain, bicycle accidents can cause 3 as well.
+Although in most cases we hope that the cyclist merely punctures a tire or breaks a chain, bicycle accidents can cause physical injury3 as well.
 Limb injuries are the most common injuries for cyclists, with about 40% of cyclists suffering arm injuries and around 25% suffering leg injuries.
 The next most common type of injury is head injuries, with about 40% of cyclists suffering from at least one head injury during their lifetime.
 Chest and abdomen injuries are the least common type of cycling injury, with only 5% of cyclists suffering from them.